Editorial policies

 It is the author’s responsibility to determine the ethical obligations of informing and obtaining consent of their research subjects.
 If consent is deemed necessary, it should be obtained for all material including text or images pertaining to the research subjects.

-Especially if anonymity is required, authors should be prepared to share raw data and collected empirical material with Nordicom’s editors, and potentially the peer reviewers, if questions arise.
+Especially if anonymity is required, authors should be prepared to share raw data and collected empirical material with the responsible journal or book editors, if questions arise.

 Third-party material